 - An increase in Universal Credit and Tax Credit of £20 a week for one year from April 6th.
 The ‘minimum income floor’ for the Self Employed claiming Universal Credit is temporarily suspended.

 - If you are a UK VAT registered business and have a VAT payment due between 20 March 2020 and 30 June 2020, you have the option to defer the payment until 31 March 2021 or pay the VAT due as normal.

 - Whilst this deferral opportunity covers VAT payments on account, it does not cover overseas businesses registered for VAT in the UK.
 Additionally, it will not cover payments of MOSS VAT liabilities as these will still be due to be paid to HMRC.

 - VAT registered persons do not need to apply as it’s automatic but it is essential to continue to file VAT returns on time in accordance with normal filing deadlines.

-- If you normally pay your VAT liability by direct debit, it is advisable that you cancel this in advance of your next VAT payment date.
+- If you normally pay your VAT liability by direct debit, you must cancel this in advance of your next VAT payment date otherwise HMRC will still collect the payment.
 This can be actioned by logging onto your Business Tax Account gateway.
 Remember to reinstate the direct debit following the scheduled payment date to ensure that future VAT returns are paid on time.